Functoriality of Quantum Principal Bundles and Quantum Connections: Introduction

 \section{Introduction}

-In differential geometry the study of principal bundles and principal connections is one of most important subjects \cite{ko}, for mathematics and also for physics since Yang-Mills theories have been develped in this context \cite{gtvp}.
-An special result in the theory is the fact that taking a smooth principal $G$--bundle $GM$ over a manifold $M$ one can associate a fiber bundle over $M$ for every single smooth manifold with a smooth $G$--action.
-This turns out into a covariant functor $\A_{GM}$ between the category of manifolds with $G$--actions, $\MF_{G}$, and the category of fiber bundles over $M$, $\FB_M$.
-One of the most important contributions to the study of these kinds of functors was made by M. Nori in \cite{nori} but this paper was developed in the framework of algebraic geometry.
-Another contribution was developed in \cite{sald}, which is a generalization of \cite{nori} in the framework of differential geometry considering connections as well, that means, it presents a complete characterization of the (covariant) association functor (this last one is the category of fiber bundles over $M$ with non--linear connections) for a given principal $G$--bundle $GM$ over $M$ with a principal connection $\omega$.
-In particular, it shows that every covariant functor between $\MF_G$ and $\FB^\nabla_M$ that satisfies certain properties is naturally isomorphic to $\A^\omega_{GM}$, for an unique (except by isomorphisms) principal bundle $GM$ over $M$ with a principal connection $\omega$.
-This implies a categorical equivalence between principal bundles over $M$ with principal connections and the category of gauge theory sectors on $M$ with connections, whose objects are essencialy these assocation functors \cite{sald}.
+In Differential Geometry, the study of principal bundles and principal connections is a fundamental topic.
+A key result in this theory is that, given a smooth principal $G$--bundle $\pi:GM\longrightarrow M$ over a manifold $M$, one can associate a fiber bundle over $M$ to every smooth manifold equipped with a smooth $G$--action.
+This construction defines a covariant functor (usually called the \emph{association functor}) between the category of manifolds with $G$--actions and the category of fiber bundles over $M$.
+In Physics, this framework provides the basis for the development of Yang--Mills models and field theory~\cite{diff}.

+In \cite{2}, M. Nori shows a characterization of these functors; however, this paper was written in the framework of Algebraic Geometry.
+In \cite{saldgreg}, the authors present a kind of generalization of \cite{2} in the framework of Differential Geometry by considering principal connections and induced connections as well.
+In particular, it is shown that every covariant functor between these categories that satisfy certain properties is naturally isomorphic to an association functor for a unique (up to isomorphisms) principal bundle $GM$ over $M$ with a principal connection $\omega$.
+This implies a categorical equivalence between the category of principal bundles over $M$ with principal connections and the category of gauge theory sectors over $M$, category whose objects are these association functors \cite{saldgreg}.